 - stiffer (midsoles) to accommodate crampons should they be necessary

-- equipped with impermeable shells to keep out the elements like rain and slush
+- equipped with waterproof shells to keep out the elements like rain and slush

-- insulated to keep feet warm when the conditions turn for the worst
+- insulated to keep feet warm when the conditions turn for the worse

 - equipped with removable liners so they can be aired out after a long day

 Picking the Appropriate Gear

 Picking the right hiking boot begins with the adventures you plan to embark on.
 If you only plan to do the occasional day hike here and there, beefy backpacking or trekking boots will not be necessary for you.
 Ensuring you are equipped with the appropriate gear will enhance your outdoor experience—and make sure it’s a positive one.

 Once you’ve figured out the optimal hiking footwear for your adventures, you can get your shop on…and maybe even pick a great hiking backpack too.

 Like a running shoe, a hiking boot is made up of a variety of materials that will impact its weight, breathability, durability, and waterproofness.
 The hiking boot upper (the piece of material that is either sewn or glued to the midsole of the boot) can come in multiple different materials which are listed below.